How was your first year of growing your own food? Did you at least have a few successes?

 JOIN THE FREE FACEBOOK GROUP

-Join a community of others just like you to share experiences, get answers to questions and get inspired to grow food!
+Join a community of others just like you to share experiences and get inspired to grow food!

 Click here to answer a few simple questions and request to join the Healthy Fresh Homegrown Facebook group.
 You’ll usually be approved in one to two days and then you can introduce yourself and start interacting.